 This map is the route from Sabarmati to the Arabian sea or Dandi

 Calling it the "Noblest Act of The Britain nation", Gandhi celebrates India's Independence from England.
-In the winter of January 30th, 1948 the saddest date for all the Indians, Gandhi was assassinated in New Delhi at the age of 78.
-He was shot in the head by Nathuram Vinayak Godse a hindu nationalist.
-He shot him in the chest three times at point black range.
+In the winter of January 30th, 1948 is the saddest date for all the Indians, Gandhi was assassinated in New Delhi at the age of 78.
+He was shot in the head by Nathuram Vinayak Godse a Hindu nationalist.
+He shot him in the chest three times at point blank range.
 The extraordinary thing happened that same year, Gandhi's son, Harilal died but at the age of 60.

 Nathuram Vinayak Godse is being blessed by Gandhi before killing him